Walk - Three Sides of The Lizard

 Walk information provided with help from Natural England.
 Map reproduced by permission of Ordnance Survey on behalf of HMSO. © Crown copyright and database right 2018.
 Ordnance Survey Licence number 100022021.

 A walk around the rugged tip of The Lizard, passing the most southerly point on the mainland, following undulating high cliffs.
 This is a good walk at any time of year with migrating birds passing through in spring and autumn, wildflowers in spring and summer and potentially dramatic seas during the winter.
 The highlight for many will be a glimpse of a chough.
-After being absent from Cornwall and the rest of England for around 50 years a pair of this aerobatic red-legged crow has nested near Lizard Point since 2002, and their descendents are now spreading along to other parts of the coast - but this remains one of the best places to spot them.
+After being absent from Cornwall and the rest of England for around 50 years a pair of this aerobatic red-legged crow has nested near Lizard Point since 2002, and their descendants are now spreading along to other parts of the coast - but this remains one of the best places to spot them.

 - From the Lizard village green car park walk down the road signed to Church Cove, passing Ann’s famous Lizard pasty shop on your left.